apache/rocketmq-client-go/doc/Introduction.md

 your could download directly or build manually:

 - download specific release: [rocketmq-client-cpp-1.2.0](http://opensource-rocketmq-client-us.oss-us-west-1.aliyuncs.com/cpp-client/libindex.log)
- and move files downloaded to your `LDFLAGS` directory(if you don't know what is `LDFLAGS`, just google it), in linux, `/usr/local/lib/` works finely.
+ and move downloaded files to your `LDFLAGS` directory(if you don't know what is `LDFLAGS`, just google it).
+In linux, `/usr/local/lib/` works finely.

 - build from source: [Build and Install](https://github.com/apache/rocketmq-client-cpp/tree/master#build-and-install)